GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 ```

 ![plot of chunk scenarioCriteria3](figure/scenarioCriteria3-1.png)
-Here we explain the above plots:
+Here we explain the above plot:

     * The top-left panel shows the scenario magnitude vs the probability that the scenario is possible according to the PTHA18.
 Because the maximum magnitude on any particular source-zone is uncertain, in general we do not know whether large magnitude scenarios are even possible.
 The PTHA's rate-modelling method gives a quantitative description of this, which is depicted in plot.